Bulk import data with the GraphQL Admin API

 bulkOperationRunMutationimports data in bulk by running the supplied GraphQL API mutation with the file of variables uploaded in the last step.

-Poll the status of the operation: While the operation is running, you need to poll to see its progress using the
+- Poll the status of the operation: While the operation is running, you can poll to see its progress using the

 objectCountfield on the

 bulkOperationobject increments to indicate the operation's progress, and the

 statusfield returns a boolean value that states whether the operation is completed.

 - Subscribe to a webhook topic: You can use the

 Retrieve the results: When a bulk mutation operation is completed, a JSONL output file is available for download at the URL specified in the

 Create a JSONL file and include GraphQL variables

 When adding GraphQL variables to a new JSONL file, you need to format the variables so that they are accepted by the corresponding bulk operation GraphQL API.
 The format of the input variables need to match the GraphQL Admin API schema.

 For example, you might want to import a large quantity of products.
 Each attribute of a product must be mapped to existing fields defined in the GraphQL input object